 The bill amends existing laws regarding permits for transporting special cargo, specifically focusing on farm machinery equipment.
 It changes the terminology from "dealer" to "hauler" in multiple sections, clarifying that permits for special cargo are applicable to farm machinery equipment haulers rather than dealers.
-This includes provisions for the transportation of vehicles and machinery to and from farms for delivery and repairs without the need for a special permit under certain conditions.
+This adjustment is made in the context of transporting new or used vehicles and machinery to and from farms for delivery and repairs, ensuring that the regulations are more aligned with the roles of those involved in the transportation process.

 Statutes affected: